sant0s/play2-chart/index.md

     Chart pieChart = builder.build();
     return ChartResults.ok(chart);

-In this case, `ChartResults.ok(chart)` will create the chart image and return it in its raw form i.e. as PNG bytes.
+`ChartResults.ok(chart)` will generate the chart image and return it as PNG bytes.

 #### Rendering the `Chart` instance in the view

-Assuming the code above within an action method named `chart()` of a controller named `Application`, the view could render the chart image
+Assuming that the code above belongs to an action method named `chart()` within a controller named `Application`, the view can render the chart image via:
-using:

     <img src="@routes.Application.chart()" />

 Additional information
 ----------------------

-The examples above illustrate the idiom used for obtaining a `Chart` instance and rendering its image using Base64-encoded and raw forms.
+The examples herein illustrate the idiom to obtain a `Chart` instance and render its image using Base64-encoded and raw forms.

-`ChartBuilderFactory` is the entry point for chart creation.
-This factory provides methods for obtaining builders of all supported charts.
-Once a builder is obtained, different settings can be configured via its API.
+`ChartBuilderFactory` is the entry point for chart generation.
+This factory provides methods for obtaining configurable builders of all supported chart types.

-Additional information on all supported chart types and builder configuration options can be found in the sample application.
+Additional information on supported chart types and builder configuration options can be found in the sample application.